October 2022 Minutes

 Board Meeting Minutes

-The regular monthly meeting of the Switzerland County Public Library Board of Trustees was held Tuesday, October 12th, 2021 at 3:30 pm in the meeting room of the library.
-Attending were Debbie Margison, Mary Jane Rogers, Bruce Williams, Allan Bear, Sharon Deck, and Emily Fox, with guests Carrie Colvin and Becky Stambaugh from K2M Design.
-Not attending were Stacy Streett, Diana Barry, and Heather Peelman.
+The regular monthly meeting of the Switzerland County Public Library Board of Trustees was held Tuesday, October 18th, 2022 at 4:20 pm in the meeting room of the library.
+Attending were Mary Jane Rogers, Diane Sigmon, Michelle Hicks, Sharon Deck, and Emily Fox.
+Not attending were Diana Barry, Stacy Streett, Deborah Margison, and Heather Peelman.

 Bills and claims were presented.
-Deck made a motion to approve the claims, seconded by Margison and passed unanimously.
+Sigmon made a motion to approve the claims, seconded by Hicks and passed unanimously.

 Time for Public Comments

-The 2022 budget was presented for adoption.
-Williams motioned to adopt the budget, seconded by Margison and passed unanimously.
+The 2023 budget was presented for adoption.
+Hicks motioned to adopt the budget, seconded by Deck and passed unanimously.

 Minutes recorded by Emily Fox.